tschaffter/debian/README.md

 3. Update `docker-compose.yml` to account for the updated/new environments.
 4. Update the GitHub Action `ci.yml`.

-    - Replace the occurrence of `tschaffter` by your username
+    - Replace the occurrence of `tschaffter` by your username.
     - Update to account for the updated/new environments.

 5. Update the content of the file `VERSION`.